 If you vow to keep all your surfaces clean at all times, you will eventually never have to deal with clutter.

-We know this is an extremely meticulous job but think of all the work you would not have to do later.
+This is an extremely meticulous job but think of all the work you would not have to do later.

 Meditate daily to practice gratefulness